i3labs/i3labs.github.io/about.md

 **Contact:** Vineet can be reached via e-mail at [vineet.sinha@gmail.com](mailto:vineet.sinha@gmail.com), on twitter at [@VineetSinha](https://twitter.com/VineetSinha) and on LinkedIn at [https://www.linkedin.com/in/VineetSinha](https://www.linkedin.com/in/VineetSinha).

-**Disclaimer:** The views expressed on this site are entirely my own and in no way affiliated with Salesforce or any other organizations I am involved with.
+**Disclaimer:** The views expressed on this site are entirely my own and in no way affiliated with any other organizations I am involved with.